bmprz2/lightning-alert/README.md

 **Answers to questions:**

 **1) What is the time complexity for determining if a strike has occurred for a particular asset?**
-*[bob] O(n) where n is the number of known strikes.*
+*O(n).
+It depends on the number of known strikes which the asset needs to be matched.*

 **2) If we put this code into production, but found it too slow, or it needed to scale to many more users or more frequent strikes, what are the first things you would think of to speed it up?**
-*[bob] This can be converted to a micro-service and deployed to the cloud in auto-scaling instances behind a load balancer.
-This way each user request is a separate process that is not dependent on others.
+*This can be converted to a micro-service and deployed to the cloud in auto-scaling instances behind a load balancer.
+This way there will be more instances that can receive requests and each request is a separate process that is not dependent on others.
 If needed, deployment to multiple availability zones can also be looked at as an option to provide performant service in critical locations.
 Also, assets can be cached so there's no need to fetch them repeatedly.
 Similarly, the alerts can be put in a distributed store that is synchronized across instances.
 This ensures reliability that the alerts are not sent repeatedly for a particular asset.*